 - Certified filtration: The pitcher is NSF 42 certified for the reduction of chlorine, taste and odor.
 It is also NSF 372 certified for lead-free material.
-Using multi-stage water filter technology, this water filter pitcher can effectively reduce arsenic, fluoride and other impurities in water.
-Drink more water everyday with Waterdrop.
-The replacement filters are available for purchase! (search model: WD-PF-01A Plus).
+Drink more water everyday with Waterdrop. 💧3-pack replacement filters are available for purchase! (search model: WD-PF-01A Plus、WD-PF-01C Plus).

 - Elite choice: Waterdrop pitcher is made of high-grade BPA-free plastic and has an ergonomic handle, which makes for easy handling.
 Because the pitcher uses activated carbon and highly efficient ACF from Japan, you can rest assured that you will enjoy optimal performance.
 Waterdrop is your elite choice. ⚡Please avoid placing the water filter pitcher in direct sunlight.

-- What is TDS: The main purpose of the Waterdrop filter is not TDS reduction.
-"TDS" stands for "total dissolved solids", which are basically inorganic salts and a small amount of organic matter.
+- Dedicated filtration performance: Using multi-stage water filter technology, this water filter pitcher can effectively reduce arsenic, fluoride, chlorine and other impurities in water, tested by a third lab.⭐This system DOES NOT lower TDS value.
 The filter can reduce harmful substances while retaining beneficial calcium and magnesium, which are the main components of inorganic salts.
 If you want to physically reduce TDS, your best option is the Waterdrop RO system.
-Waterdrop tells the truth and provides multiple options for you.

 - Long-life without risk: The high-quality filter produces 200 gallons of water before it needs to be replaced.
 One Waterdrop Lucid water filter pitcher can replace more than 1,600 standard 16-ounce water bottles, thereby helping you save money and protect our environment.
 Waterdrop has a large capacity of 10 cups, which helps your business be ready for a large meeting.